 Build the Life You Want, Then Save for It

-We recently wrote our financial independence savings chronology and it helped me remember several forks in the road.
+We recently wrote our how we became millionaires in 10 years and it helped me remember several forks in the road.
 We made many choices to find a balance between building wealth and being content, well-adjusted members of society.

 I can remember times in the past thinking that I could sacrifice a bit more time to make more money.
 I could build a bigger business if a poured a little more heart and soul into it.
 A little more work and I could be rich.